bndeepti-ee/devops-learning/README.md

 ### Cleanup

-Similarly, you can clean up the deployment with a single command:
+Similarly you can clean up the deployment with a single command:

 ```
 ./scripts/cleanup_app.sh